 SUSTAINABLE LUXURY FASHION FOR HIGHEST DEMANDS ON DESIGN QUALITY

-The wearness is an online marketplace for sustainable clothing, accessories, and beauty.
-We offer luxury fashion from designer brands that take responsibility, and run their business with respect for people and the planet.
-Find a unique and handpicked selection of ethical fashion, fair clothing, and accessories for women and men with timeless designs and impeccable qualities.
-Discover handmade luxury dresses, fair produced shirts or vegan beauty products.
-Each product is provided with our Sustainability Icons - so you cannot only easily understand which features your favourite product has, but also which brand produces in a sustainable manner and has fair working conditions.
-Our icons are: charitable, eco-friendly, fair trade, handcrafted, made in Europe, organic, recycled, vegan, female empowerment and zero waste - the more icons a product receives, the more sustainable it is.
+THE WEARNESS is an online marketplace for sustainable clothing, accessories and beauty.
+We offer authentic luxury fashion from designer brands that take responsibility and run their business with respect for people and the planet.
+Find a unique and hand-picked selection of ethical fashion, fair clothing and accessories for women and men with timeless designs and impeccable qualities - while preserving the environment or promoting traditional craftsmanship locally.
+Discover authentic and innovative products - handmade luxury dresses, fair produced shirts or vegan beauty products.
+Each product is labelled with our sustainability symbols - so that you can easily understand not only what characteristics your favourite product has, but also what brand creates fair working conditions or produces in a regionally and environmentally friendly way.
+Our symbols are: non-profit, environmentally friendly, fair trade, handmade, manufactured in Europe, organic, recycled, vegan, female and waste-free - the more symbols a product receives, the more sustainable it is.

-It is always good to know how is a garment made and who has worked on it under which conditions.
-The fashion industry has changed rapidly in recent years.
-And it has become faster and more short-lived than ever.
-Collections change more frequently than at any time before and global textile consumption has doubled since 2000.
-More and more garments that move from the shops into our cupboards and from our cupboards into the dumpster have triggered a colossal alienation: Fashion no longer mean anything to us.
-And has become a disposable good.
+It is always good to know how a garment is made and who has worked on it and under what conditions.
+The fashion industry has changed rapidly in recent years - it has become faster and more short-lived than ever.
+Collections are changing more frequently than ever before, and global textile consumption has doubled since 2000.
+More and more garments that move from the shops into our cupboards and from our cupboards into the garbage cans have triggered an enormous alienation: fashion no longer means anything to us and has become a disposable article.
 It has nothing more to do with a good feeling and a personal expression.
 The dramatic consequence?
-Mountains of discarded clothing, because production is as cheap as possible.
-How an item is created, who has worked on it under what conditions - that is hardly traceable.
-One thing is certain: the clothing industry ranks second in the environmental polluter ranking, just behind the oil industry.
+Mountains of discarded clothing, because production is kept so cheap aspkossible, which consequently pollutes the environment.
+How an item is created, who has worked on it under what conditions - that is hardly comprehensible.
+One thing is certain: The clothing industry ranks second in the environmental polluter ranking, directly behind the oil industry.

 Sustainable luxury can be a way out.